abdou00000/Syst-me_expert/README.md

 Users can access a user-friendly interface to input their PC problems.
 The system utilizes a set of predefined rules stored in a rules file to analyze the issues and provide relevant solutions.

 ## Expert Session:
-Experts have privileged access to the system, allowing them to add, modify, or delete rules in the rules file.
+Experts have privileged access to the system using their credentials to access the expert interface (the credentials can be found in ' Utilisateurs.txt ') , allowing them to add, modify, or delete rules in the rules file.
 This ensures that the system remains up-to-date and adaptable to evolving troubleshooting scenarios.

-# Usage:
-## User Session:
-Users can simply launch the application and follow the prompts to input their PC problems.
-The system will then provide recommended solutions based on the rules file.

-## Expert Session:
-Experts need to log in with their credentials to access the expert interface (the credentials can be found in ' Utilisateurs.txt '.
-From there, they can manage rules as needed, ensuring that the system remains robust and adaptable.

 # Images: